codsen/codsen/packages/js-row-num/readme.md

 Only the digits within `console.log` string will be replaced.

-If letter (either case) precedes the number, it will not be replaced.
+If the letter (either case) precedes the number, it will not be replaced.
 We agree that numbers should be in front of the `console.log` statement:

-This will be replaced:
+This row number will be replaced:

 ```js
 console.log("000 This number in front will be replaced");